Some GOP members are beginning to test party loyalty to Trump - ExBulletin

 Donald Trump is obviously the most sought-after endorsement among Republican candidates, he said.
 It can make all the difference in a Republican primary.

 All races will be contested by Trump and featured on Fox.
 So these candidates have to be very, very careful.
-They must win the primary to win the overall, he said.
+They have to win the primary to win the general,” he said.

 Ahead of his trip, Trump, who continues to tease another presidential bid in 2024, released a statement that he would never endorse Ducey.
 And he continued to lash out at the rally, dominated by his grievances over the election held more than 14 months ago.